MobilityData/gtfs.org/docs/schedule/examples/flex.md

 (Define booking rules and zones using booking_rules.txt and locations.geojson in the same way as the previous example)

-### Define stop_times
+### Define stop times

-- The following data indicates that boarding is only allowed in one zone and alighting is only allowed in another zone.
-Boarding and alighting in the same zone are not allowed.
+The following data indicates that pickup is only allowed in one zone and drop-off is only allowed in another zone. pickup and drop-off in the same zone are not allowed.

 [**stop_times.txt**](../../reference/#stop_timestxt)